Adrian frentescu

 TGA Approves Psilocybin, MDMA for Mental Health Treatment

-To the surprise of many in the healthcare community, mushrooms and ecstasy will be available by prescription from authorised psychiatrists to treat depression and post-traumatic stress disorder (PTSD) in controlled conditions from 1 July.
-Much like the approval of Medicinal Cannabis back in 2016, Australia’s medical regulator shock decision has opened the door to alternative mental health treatments following the promising results from international studies investigating the role MDMA and Psilocybin can play in treating mental health conditions.
+Psychedelic substances, psilocybin and MDMA, will be available by prescription from authorised psychiatrists to treat depression and post-traumatic stress disorder (PTSD) in controlled conditions from 1 July 2023.
+Much like the approval of Medicinal Cannabis back in 2016, Australia’s medical regulator, the Therapeutic Goods Administration (TGA) decision has opened the door to alternative mental health treatments following the advice of an expert panel after promising results from international and Australian studies investigating the role MDMA and Psilocybin can play in treating mental health conditions.
 However, this doesn’t mean mushies and molly are about to flood the streets.
-Only authorised psychiatrists in supervised medical settings have approved the use of the medications.
+Only authorised psychiatrists in supervised medical settings have approved use of the medications.
 So what exactly does this mean for the Australian health system and those suffering from mental health conditions?

 RELATED: Brew-tal: Price of a Schooner in Australia Set to Skyrocket to $12